 - Use controls to only operate ventilation fans when they're actually needed.
 By 'actual need' I mean things like removing moisture from a bathroom, or fumes from a carpark.
 At the most basic level, you can use a timer.
 More advanced options include occupancy, temperature, humidity, or carbon monoxide (CO) sensors.

 - To retain 'some' ventilation at all times, install a variable speed drive.
 This can be programmed to reduce power draw at all times outside of the peak.

-- Where 'conditioned air' is involved, use a heat exchanger (also known as 'heat recovery ventilation').
+- Where 'conditioned air' is involved, use a heat exchanger (also known as 'heat recovery ventilation' or 'energy recovery ventilation').
 That way not all the energy from inside is lost to the hot or cold outside air.